mekaala/Dynamic-Jeopardy/readme.md

 **How to play Jeopardy**

 Players have to answer questions from different themes.
 There are five themes, each containing five questions that range from easy to difficult.
 Easy prompts have low points, and difficult prompts have high points.
+Rather than asking players to type in their response, the prompt will now have a Multiple Choice layout.

 **What should I develop first?**